For general questions about the Criminal Justice department programs, please contact us.

 Lifelong learning has been an integral part of his success.
 After attending Texarkana Community College, Inspector Hildebrand went on to earn a BS in Criminal Justice from Lamar University and an MS in Criminal Justice from Southwest Texas State University.
 He graduated from the FBI Academy in Quantico, Virginia in 1992 and received his FBI & ICIAF Criminal Investigative Profiling certification in 2000.
 He has completed over 60 specialized training courses in advanced topics in law enforcement and criminal investigation.

-Inspector Hildebrand began teaching at ACC in 1989 and has been chair of the Criminal Justice Department since 2004.
+Inspector Hildebrand began teaching at ACC in 1989.
 In the classroom, he shares his own experiences to illustrate academic points and help students understand the real-life applications of policing theory.

 Bridget Lott, Adjunct Professor